For alto sax, two guitars and left hand piano

 - Keisuke Arima, Left Hand Piano

-The project “Koto” is initiated by a commission from Rosetta, a Kyoto based contemporary music ensemble, in 2019.
+The chamber theatre work “Koto” is initiated by a commission from Rosetta, a Kyoto based contemporary music ensemble, in 2019.
 The idea behind the concert is to investigate on the possibility of “without framing”, which challenges on the traditional concept of music being a “framed”, or “bounded” art form.
 The commission came with two questions to address,

 1. How can this flexibility of public be adopted into musical concert?